symfony/symfony-docs/book/page_creation.rst

         // ...

 The ``framework`` key configures FrameworkBundle, the ``twig`` key configures TwigBundle and so on.
-A *lot* of behavior in Symfony can be controlled.
+A *lot* of behavior in Symfony can be controlled just by changing one option in this configuration file.
 To find out how, see the :doc:`Configuration Reference </reference/index>` section.

 Or, to get a big example dump of all of the valid configuration under a key, use the handy ``app/console`` command: